-D. TIME SHEETS: Time sheets must be submitted correctly, on time and have all required signatures.
+E. TIMESHEETS: Timesheets must be submitted correctly, on time and have all required signatures.
 Only authorized personnel may make changes to time sheets.
-Changes to time sheets must be initialed by the person making the change.
+The person making the change must initial changes to time sheets.
 Timesheets are due in the RCS finance office every other Monday no later than 12:00 noon, unless otherwise notified.
 To accommodate pay periods that are longer or shorter than the usual biweekly pay period, timesheets may be due more or less frequent.

-E. APPRAISAL / EVALUATION / PERFORMANCE REVIEWS:
+F. APPRAISAL / EVALUATION /PERFORMANCE REVIEWS:

 To ensure that you perform your job to the best of your abilities, it is important that you be recognized for good performance and that you receive appropriate suggestions for improvement when necessary.
-To help meet this goal, your performance will be evaluated by your supervisor on an ongoing basis.
-In addition to the regular performance evaluations, special written performance evaluations may be conducted by your supervisor at any time to advise you of the existence of performance or disciplinary problems.
+To help meet this goal, your supervisor on an ongoing basis will evaluate your performance.
+In addition to the regular performance evaluations, your supervisor may conduct special written performance evaluations at any time to advise you of the existence of performance or disciplinary problems.

 INTRODUCTORY APPRAISAL: Each employee is evaluated at the end of the introductory period of employment.
 The employee is rated in standardized categories and given an overall rating.
-The supervisor recommends either keeping the introductory employee as a regular staffer or releasing him/her from employment ANNUAL APPRAISAL: Annual appraisals are normally conducted in May for staff that will not be working during the summer months and in July for year-round staff.
+The supervisor recommends either keeping the introductory employee as a regular staffer or releasing him/her from employment

+ANNUAL APPRAISAL: Annual appraisals are normally conducted in May for staff that will not be working during the summer months and in July for year-round staff.
 RCS uses a formal instrument for this purpose.
 All evaluations will be based on overall performance in relation to job responsibilities.
 This appraisal is for staff that has not had an introductory appraisal within the immediate past 90 days.

-F. REIMBURSEMENT: Staff attending training, workshops, conferences, etc., that is paid in whole or in part by RCS are expected to take advantage of all training and learning opportunities related to the purpose of their business travel.
-Other than for reasons of illness or emergency situations, staff are required to be in attendance.
+G. REIMBURSEMENT: Staff attending training, workshops, conferences, etc., that is paid in whole or in part by RCS are expected to take advantage of all training and learning opportunities related to the purpose of their business travel.
+Other than for reasons of illness or emergency situations, staff are required to attend.
 During the hours of the training, workshop, conference, etc., RCS considers the staff person "at work."
 Leaving the training, workshop, conference, etc. for personal reasons may result in an unplanned absence and use of the staffer's PAL as RCS will not consider the staffer to be "at work" while pursuing personal interests, and may also result in disciplinary action.
 RCS employees traveling for RCS business purposes will be eligible for reimbursement of expenses as funding allows.
 Statements of expenses, along with paid receipts, are to be submitted to the finance department's accounts payable staff.
 The request for reimbursement must be submitted within one month of the date the expense was incurred.
 Employees must receive advance approval from their supervisor to attend workshops/training/ conferences, etc. where costs may be incurred.

-Travel arrangements are made by the designated RCS staff person.
+The designated RCS staff person makes travel arrangements.
 Staff are not to make their own arrangements for RCS business travel.